Custom clean room template reference¶

 Copy

-Snowflake supports most of the standard JinjaSQL filters, along with a few custom filters:
+Snowflake supports all the standard Jinja filters and most of the standard JinjaSQL filters, along with a few extensions:

 • {{ my_col | column_policy }} Correct